deankoch/rswat/vignettes/articles/rswat_intro.md

 ```

 `dplyr::tibble` is useful for printing these results in R, as the output
-tables are often very long (for daily outputs) and too wide to print
+tables are often very long (for daily outputs at least) and too wide to
-without wrapping. `rswat_date_conversion` translates the Julian date
+print without wrapping. `rswat_date_conversion` translates the Julian
-columns to an R Date column.
+date columns to an R Date column.

 ## Modify parameters